Mitch Newton

 Mitch Newton is an Australian rugby league player who played professionally for the Canterbury-Bankstown Bulldogs.

-Mitch is best known for his cameo appearance as a wookie in the 2018 Adam Elliot Produced remake of Anaconda – Belmore's Serpent.

 Playing career

 A Patrician Bros Fairfield junior, Newton joined the Canterbury-Bankstown Bulldogs in 1988 as a prop forward.
 After starting the season late, Newton became a regular member of the under-21 team.
 He made his first grade debut in 1990.
 He went on to play 106 first grade games until 1998.

 Newton played for the Camden Rams in 2002 in the Group 6 Rugby League competition and was captain-coach of the side that won the premiership.
 He returned to coach the club in 2013, assisted by former Bulldogs team-mate Brent Sherwin.